-Index:

-Automatic Call:

-Call Level:

-Payment if Called:

-Payment at Maturity:

-Knock-Out Buffer Percentage:

-Index Return:

-Strike Value:

-Ending Index Level: Review Dates Call Settlement Date:

-Maturity Date[†]:

-CUŞIP

-The S&P GSCITM Brent Crude Oil Index Excess Return (the "Index").
-The value of the S&P GSCITM Brent Crude Oil Index Excess Return is published each trading day under the Bloomberg ticker symbol "SPGCBRP."
-For more information on the Index, please see "Selected Purchase Considerations - Return Linked to the S&P GSCITM Brent Crude Oil Index Excess Return" in this term sheet.
+Index: The S&P GSCITM Brent Crude Oil Index Excess Return (the "Index").
+The value of the S&P GSCITM Brent

+Crude Oil Index Excess Return is published each trading day under the Bloomberg ticker symbol

+"SPGCBRP."
+For more information on the Index, please see "Selected Purchase Considerations - Return automatically called for a cash payment per note as described below.

+Linked to the S&P GSCITM Brent Crude Oil Index Excess Return" in this term sheet.

-If the Index Closing Level on any Review Date is greater than or equal to the Call Level, the notes will be automatically called for a cash payment per note as described below.
+Automatic Call: If the Index Closing Level on any Review Date is greater than or equal to the Call Level, the notes will be receive one payment of \$1,000 plus a call premium amount that will not be less than 6.60% × \$1,000 and that will be payable on the applicable Call Settlement Date.

-100% of the Strike Value for each Review Date
+Call Level: 100% of the Strike Value for each Review Date

-If the notes are automatically called on any Review Date, for every \$1,000 principal amount note, you will receive one payment of \$1,000 plus a call premium amount that will not be less than 6.75% × \$1,000 and that will be payable on the applicable Call Settlement Date
+Payment if Called: If the notes are automatically called on any Review Date, for every \$1,000 principal amount note, you will the pricing date and will not be less than 6.60%.

-The actual call premium used to calculate the call price applicable to a Review Date will be determined on the pricing date and will not be less than 6.75%.
+The actual call premium used to calculate the call price applicable to a Review Date will be determined on

-If the notes are not automatically called and the Ending Index Level is less than the Strike Value by up to 20%, you will receive the principal amount of your notes at maturity.
+Payment at Maturity: If the notes are not automatically called and the Ending Index Level is less than the Strike Value by up to as follows:

+20%, you will receive the principal amount of your notes at maturity.

-If the notes are not automatically called and the Ending Index Level is less than the Strike Value by more than 20%, you will lose 1% of the principal amount of your notes for every 1% that the Ending Index Level is less than the Strike Value, and your payment at maturity per \$1,000 principal amount note will be calculated as follows:
+If the notes are not automatically called and the Ending Index Level is less than the Strike Value by more than 20%, you will lose 1% of the principal amount of your notes for every 1% that the Ending Index Level is less than the Strike Value, and your payment at maturity per \$1,000 principal amount note will be calculated investment at maturity.